Time waste in the organization - analysis of research results

 KUVETS-NO-DOKUMENTY-1280x855.JPG

-24% - on average, middle -level employees lose so much time in production companies on simple activities related to reporting, searching for documentation or transferring changes.
-This is the result of a report published by Kanrisoft.
+24% – this is the average amount of time mid-level employees in manufacturing companies waste on simple tasks like reporting, searching for documentation, or handing over shifts.
+This is the result of a report published by KanriSoft.
 The results for production workers are similar.
-Is the waste of time inscribed in the specificity of companies?
-Or maybe he can be prevented?
+Is time-wasting inherent in the nature of business operations?
+Or can it be prevented?

 Wanted – wanted

-• The search for position documentation takes an average of 11 minutes during an eight -hour change
+• Searching for job documentation takes an average of 11 minutes during an eight-hour shift

-• Searching for historical data: on average another 18 minutes.
+• Searching for historical data: another 18 minutes on average.

-In total, it's nearly half an hour of searching.
-However, the problem does not only apply to managers - the average production worker spends 16 minutes a day ... searching for a supervisor!
+In total, that's nearly half an hour of searching.
+The problem isn't limited to managers, though – the average production worker spends 16 minutes a day… searching for their manager!

-The image seems paradoxical - the supervisor is looking for documentation, the employee is looking for a supervisor at the same time ... and this is only the tip of the iceberg.
+The picture seems paradoxical – the supervisor is looking for documentation, the employee is at the same time looking for the supervisor… and this is only the tip of the iceberg.

-This means that a production worker loses 54 minutes a day to wait for components and search for a supervisor.
-That's over 11% of its changes!
+This means that a production worker wastes an average of 54 minutes per day waiting for components and searching for a supervisor.
+That's over 11% of their shift!

 Count

-Another activity that the manager's time takes is counting:
+Another activity that takes up a manager's time is counting:

-Production workers do not waste time counting - but they waste him on events related to the abnormal functioning:
+Production workers don't waste time on counting – instead, they waste it on malfunctioning events:

 Causes

-This results, most often, from errors not only in the arrangement of the processes themselves, but also - and perhaps above all - in their readability and practical functioning.
+This is most often due to errors not only in the arrangement of the processes themselves, but also – and perhaps above all – in their readability and practical functioning.

-The employee is losing time to search for tools because there are no standards of storage and distribution.
-He is waiting for components because there is no adequate marking system and reporting of current material states.
+Employees waste time searching for tools because there are no standards for their storage and placement.
+They wait for components because there is no adequate system for labeling and reporting current material levels.

-Can it be remedied?
-Of course you can!
+Can this be remedied?
+Of course it can!

 Prescription

-• Tapes, stickers, horizontal, vertical and hanging marking - all these elements allow you to better orientate in space, and appropriate marking of roads and potential dangers not only improves logistics, but also reduces the danger of accidents.
+• Tapes, stickers, horizontal, vertical and hanging markings – all these elements allow for better orientation in space, and appropriate marking of roads and potential dangers not only improves logistics but also reduces the risk of accidents.

 First step

-There is a whole pool of visual solutions that support management, reducing waste of time, increasing efficiency and raising safety.
-The key is to properly design the entire marking system and implement such solutions that will be visible, intuitive and effective in a given environment.
-That is why it is worth starting with the audit of current processes and markings, and later proceed to the process of changes, which - carefully planned and thought -out - will positively affect the effectiveness of the entire enterprise.
+There are a wide range of visual solutions that support management by reducing time waste, increasing efficiency, and enhancing safety.
+The key is to properly design the entire signage system and implement solutions that are visible, intuitive, and effective in the given environment.
+Therefore, it's worth starting with an audit of current processes and signage, and then embarking on a process of change that—carefully planned and considered—will positively impact the efficiency of the entire enterprise.

-As tagatic, we have been supporting production companies in creating safe and effective work environments for years.
-Make an appointment for a free audit and find out how we can help your company.
+At Tagatic, we've been supporting manufacturing companies in creating safe and effective work environments for years.
+Schedule a free audit and learn how we can help your company.